northwesttrees-gaming/cctvcraft5/README.md

 - 🔗 [CCTVCraft - Curseforge](https://www.curseforge.com/minecraft/mc-mods/cctvcraft)
 - 🔗 [CCTVCraft - MCreator](https://mcreator.net/modification/61192/cctv-craft)
 ## About the mod
-CCTVCraft 5 is a complete overhaul of the original CCTVCraft mod, now powered by Forge/NeoForge energy for improved compatibility and loaded with new, thrilling gameplay mechanics.
-Imagine taking your security systems and remote viewing grids to a whole new level with fully controllable drones equipped with AI support, giving you unprecedented surveillance capabilities.
-Enhanced cameras and a range of customizable security devices are designed to seamlessly blend with the game’s aesthetic, ensuring they look right at home in your builds.
-CCTVCraft 5 is built for every type of player experience, supporting multiplayer, single-player, and LAN game modes.
-With these exciting updates, CCTVCraft 5 doesn’t just refine the original mod but expands it, adding innovative tools and immersive mechanics for a dynamic, high-tech security adventure in your game.
-Dive into the future of Minecraft security with CCTVCraft 5!
+CCTVCraft 5 is a Minecraft mod that adds viewable cameras and other security devices to the game.
+While the mod focuses on enhancing in-game security, it also introduces tools and mechanics to bypass or counter those defenses—creating a balanced and dynamic security system.
 ## License & Permissions
 This is an original mod that I made.
 The modification and its assets are created and owned by NorthWestTrees Gaming also known as Kieran Martin.
 The modification and its assets rights are reserved by the sole owner of the modification and may be subject to change.